 What’s that I hear?
-You want to go with option one.
+You want to go with option one?
 Smart choice.

 On the other end of the spectrum, if you want to hurry up and get your place rented so you don’t have to continue to show it, decluttering can go a long way in making your place more desirable.
 Regardless, this is a great time to get rid of the things you no longer want or need.

 But what about the stuff you still want to keep that needs to be kept out of sight?
 That’s where a PODS portable moving container comes into play.
 When you move with PODS, you have the freedom to start packing and loading as early as you want!
-Imagine, packing up all those holiday decorations, winter clothes, and precious hand-me-downs and then having somewhere to put them that isn’t the hallway or the guest room (Crazy!
-I know!).
+Imagine packing up all those holiday decorations, winter clothes, and precious hand-me-downs and then having somewhere to put them that isn’t the hallway or the guest room (Crazy!
+We know!).
 And beyond just giving you space to breathe while you prepare for your move, loading your things in a moving container as you pack them up also makes showing your house a whole lot easier (your real estate agent or landlord will thank you).

-1. Start with the stuff in storage (5+ weeks out)
+1. Start With the Stuff in Storage (5+ Weeks Out).

-If you have holiday decorations, gift wrapping supplies, old baby clothes, unused furniture, and more sitting in storage, go ahead and prep these items for packing.
+If you have holiday decorations, gift-wrapping supplies, old baby clothes, unused furniture, and more sitting in storage, go ahead and prep these items for packing.
 If you’re not currently using them, you likely won’t need them between now and your moving date.
 These items are perfect for the back section of your PODS moving container.

-2. Move to out-of-season clothes (4-5 weeks out)
+2. Move to Out-of-Season Clothes (4-5 Weeks Out).

 The same principle applies for out-of-season clothing.
 Unless your move is months and months away (or in a totally different climate), think about the weather and pack up the pieces that you won’t need until the temperatures shift.
 If you’re packing up a lot of bulky sweaters and puffy coats, use vacuum-sealed storage bags to take up less space in your boxes, suitcases, or drawers.